kcho760/Finish-that-lyric/README.md

 Tuesday: polish and attempt MediaRecorder API Wednesday:Final polish
 Thursday: Morning will be reserved for deploying project to github pages.
 Afternoon presentation

+## Bonus Features
+As there is a limited time for this project, there were a few features I would've prefered but would need more time for research and trials.

+-recording audio clips as player input, parsing them into text form, and comparing against the answer.

+-more spotify functionality.
+Adding songs you enjoyed to a list.
+Choosing genres.